 Stress as a Trigger of Autoimmunity

 Autoimmune disorders are on the rise just because our lives have become fast paced and stressful compared to our ancestors.
-The etiology of autoimmune diseases is multifactorial including genetic, environmental, hormonal, and immunological factors.
+The ethology of autoimmune diseases is multifactorial including genetic, environmental, hormonal, and immunological factors.

 Next to improved hygiene and a gross reduction of infections, changes in dietary habits are one of the most evident Western lifestyle factors potentially associated with the increase in autoimmune diseases.
 Growing evidence suggests that particularly a typical ‘Western diet’, rich in saturated fat and salt and related pathologies can have a profound impact on local and systemic immune responses under physiologic and autoimmune conditions such as in multiple sclerosis (MS).